Rishabh-Thapliyal/cse258-course-project/SASRec_Project_Report.md

 ## Introduction

-For this project, I implemented and evaluated the **SASRec (Self-Attentive Sequential Recommendation)** model, which is a sequential recommendation system that uses self-attention mechanisms (similar to what's used in Transformers).
+For this project, we implemented and evaluated the **SASRec (Self-Attentive Sequential Recommendation)** model, which is a sequential recommendation system that uses self-attention mechanisms (similar to what's used in Transformers).
 The goal was to build a system that can predict what Kindle book a user will read next based on their previous reading history.
 This is particularly interesting for online book platforms like Amazon Kindle, where understanding reading patterns can help recommend books that users are likely to enjoy.

 The implementation is based on the research paper: [SASRec: Self-Attentive Sequential Recommendation](https://arxiv.org/pdf/1808.09781).
-I found this paper interesting because it shows how attention mechanisms can be used for recommendation systems, which is different from the traditional collaborative filtering or RNN-based approaches I've seen before.
+We found this paper interesting because it shows how attention mechanisms can be used for recommendation systems, which is different from the traditional collaborative filtering or RNN-based approaches we've seen before.

 ---